graphstream/gs-ui-swing/README.md

 java -Dorg.graphstream.ui=swing YourClass
 ```

+## Camera and Visualization
+Graphstream spring has camera movement build in.
+Besides beeing able to move elements around with the mouse following keys have a feature:
+* left/right/up/down: Move the camera in that direction.
+* page start: Zoom in
+* page end: Zoom out
+* SHIFT + r: Reset cameraview.

+Further information about usage can be found in our [Graph-Visualisation](http://graphstream-project.org/doc/Tutorials/Graph-Visualisation/) tutorial.
 ## Help

 You may check the documentation on the [website](http://graphstream-project.org).
 You may also share your questions on the mailing list at http://sympa.litislab.fr/sympa/subscribe/graphstream-users